Glen Waverley line: Accessibility

 Mount Waverley station features tactile boarding indicators and other accessible features.

 In compliance with the Disability Discrimination Act of 1992, all stations that are newly built or rebuilt are fully accessible.
 Half of stations on the corridor haven't been upgraded to meet these guidelines.
 These stations do feature ramps, however, they have a gradient greater than 1 in 14.
 Stations that are fully accessible feature ramps that have a gradient less than 1 in 14, have at-grade paths, or feature lifts.
 These stations typically also feature tactile boarding indicators, independent boarding ramps, wheelchair accessible myki barriers, hearing loops, and widened paths.

+In April 2026, the final two stations without tactile boarding indicators were installed with Glen Iris and East Malvern Platform 1 being the last being installed with them.

 Projects improving station accessibility have included the Level Crossing Removal Project, which involves station rebuilds and upgrades, and individual station upgrade projects.
 These works have made significant strides in improving network accessibility, with half of Glen Waverley line stations classed as fully accessible.
 Potential future station upgrade projects will continue to increase the number of fully accessible stations over time.